 A) Physical examination showing:

-1. Irregular or missed menstrual periods or long time between periods.
+1. Irregular or missed menstrual periods or the long-time between periods.

-3. Increased hair growth over face, legs and abdomen. (hirsutism)
+3. Increased hair growth over the face, legs, and abdomen. (hirsutism)

 5. Infertility or unable to get pregnant.